ZhenyingZhu/StudyNotes/ASP.md

 - Controller: logic
 - View: markup to display

+**HERE**

-Request route to a controller class, controller get some data from model, then send back to controller to do some logic, and then controller send data to view, view render and return the response.
+Request is routed to a controller class, controller get some data from model, then send back to controller to do some logic, and then controller send data to view, view render and return the response.

 ### First Controller/View